beneills/website/pages/rust-in-a-week.md

 layout: page
 title: Rust in a Week
 permalink: rust/
-description: I learn the Rust programming langauge in one week
+description: where I learn the Rust programming langauge in one week
 heart: true
 completion: 10%
 ---